 Its alternative #2 considers both incoming and outgoing traffic measured at the IP layer on the N6 interface.
 It applies only to UPFs with N6 interfaces connected.
 It relies on metrics which are defined in IETF RFC 5136 [13] and do not support per S-NSSAI data volume measurements.
 This alternative #2 is a) simple since it relies on measurements made at some UPFs only and b) less powerful than alternative #1 as it does not enable to obtain per S-NSSAI measurements.

 The potential solution #2 for defining DV5GC considers all network functions that constitute the 5GC, i.e. control plane and user plane functions.
 It proposes to measure data volumes at the IP layer.
 This potential solution #2 is a) more complex than the potential solution #1 because it requires to collect measurements at each and every network function of the 5GC and b) less powerful than potential solution #1 / alternative #1 because it does not enable to obtain per S-NSSAI measurements.

+Clause 4.2.1 proposes a two-step approach, where the first step consists in defining the 5GC EE KPI as the useful output of the 5G core network divided by its energy consumption, and the second step consists in defining further the useful output of the 5G core network.
+In clause 4.2.2.1.2, the potential alternative #1 focuses on defining the useful output of the 5GC at the user plane, by considering data volumes at N3 interface(s) of the 5GC.

-Consequently, it is proposed to introduce the alternative #1 of the potential solution #1, which considers both incoming and outgoing traffic measured at the GTP-U layer on the N3 interface, in TS 28.554.
+Consequently, it is proposed to introduce both the generic 5GC EE KPI definition and the alternative #1 of the potential solution #1, which considers both incoming and outgoing traffic measured at the GTP-U layer on the N3 interface(s) of the 5GC, in TS 28.554.